 - Specific experience that you need in this role.
-It makes sense that someone in a communications role has written marketing materials before, though consider exactly what it is you’re looking for and how much of it you need.
+It makes sense that someone in a communications role has overseen social media efforts before.

 - Qualities that would make a candidate successful.
-For example, an Operations Manager will probably be successful if they are detail- and process-orientated.
+For example, a Vice President of Operations will probably be successful if they are detail- and process-orientated.
 At the same time, watch out for wanting everyone to have a sense of humor; in most roles, this is not necessary in order to complete a task, but we’ve seen it spring up in descriptions time and again.
 While that’s nice-to-have, remember what we should do with nice-to-haves!

-- Experience with a kind of technology, like accounting software for a finance manager.
+- Experience with a kind of technology, like a specific coding language that your entire engineering team uses.
 Then again, consider the requirement.
-Do they have to know the exact accounting software already?
-Or can they train on the job?
+Do they have to know the exact language already?
+Or can they learn as they go?

 Salary and benefits